 - The Surfboard: The board that sits on top of the hydrofoil is one of the most important things to consider.
-Do you want a Longboard or a Shortboard?
-Where do you plan on surfing, what kind of waves will you ride, and what level of experience do you have?
-All of these things should be considered when choosing your board.
+Where do you plan on using your hydrofoil surfboard, what kind of waves will you ride, and what level of experience do you have?
+All of these things should be considered when choosing your hydrofoil surfboard.

 Foilboards are much more than a novelty and it’s likely that their popularity will continue to grow in the years to come.